charlienewey/computer-vision-notes/notes.md

 * Homogeneous: the texture appears the same, no matter the orientation
 * Texel: an atomic element of a texture -- repeating this creates a texture

-There are many methods to detect and/or estimate the structure of texels -- among the most common are statistical methods for doing this (e.g. Markov Random Field, etc.).
+Among the most common methods for this are statistical methods such as Markov Random Fields.

 In the case of isotropic textures, a plane's $(p, q)$ gradients can be recovered by measuring the distortion of texels -- for example, circles may be projected as ellipses on a slanted surface.
-Assuming that these texels are indeed circular gives us the ability to work backwards and determine the slant and tilt of the surface from the *major axes* of the projected ellipses.
+We can determine the slant and tilt of the surface from the *major axes* of the projected ellipses.

 In the case of homogeneous textures, the shape is determined from the gradient of the texture elements.
 For example, in the instance of a surface with a dotted texture, a change in dot density